stefgina/aws_notes/README.md

 # aws_notes

-note repo for aws understanding, usage &amp; certs every chapter will be pushed as a different file. check folder structure.
+personal repo for AWS notes (on different services, EC2, etc.), may be used as cheatsheet.

+TODO: need folder structure, later for AWS ML